Maya society: Kingdom, court, and royalty

-Social classes

-Maya society was rigidly divided between nobles, commoners, serfs and slaves.
-The noble class was even more than complex and specialised in the climate of Maya society.
+The noble class was even more than complex and specialized in the climate of Maya society.
 Noble status and the occupation where only served and passed on through elite family lineages.
 Thus revealing that the Maya Civilization was set and it was very difficult to move upwards within the society.
 Occupations for Maya men was limited to their father's occupation.
 Thus, if your father was a farmer, then you were a farmer.
 The upper caste was composed of rulers, nobles and priests.
 The middle caste were businessmen, merchants and soldiers.
-The lower caste was made up of farmers and slaves.

 Kinship

 Ancient Maya kinship and descent have alternatively been described as patrilineal, matrilineal, and bilateral.
 Maya political organization has been characterized as both segmentary (involving well-defined lineages and clan-like structures) and centralized.

 Scribes

 Scribes held a prominent position in Maya courts and had their own patron deities (see Howler monkey gods and Maya maize god).
 They often came from aristocratic families and likely were organized hierarchically.
 It appears that some scribes were attached to the royal house, while others were serving at temples and were, perhaps, counted among the priests.
 Maya art often depicts rulers with trappings indicating they were scribes or at least able to write, such as having pen bundles in their headdresses.
 Additionally, many rulers have been found in conjunction with writing tools such as shell or clay ink pots.